Skip to content

 Return an integer patient series giving the number of rows each patient has in this frame.

-Note this will be 0 rather than NULL if the patient has no rows at all in the frame.
+Note that if a patient has no rows at all in the frame the result will be zero rather than NULL.

 first_for_patient() πŸ”—